-The picture is dated 1573 in Roman numerals on the lowest step (bottom right).
-It was painted for the church of S. Silvestro in Venice, where it remained until the church was altered in the 19th century.
+The picture is dated 1573 and was painted for the church of S. Silvestro in Venice.
 It was not an altarpiece but a large painting for the wall of the nave beside the altar of the confraternity dedicated to Saint Joseph.